 If an individual completes treatment and uses the same amount of substances they used prior to treatment, it could be life-threatening or fatal.
 MAT can help an individual decrease their risk of an overdose.

-A sober living home helps prepare individuals for life outside of treatment.
-Providence Recovery is in the process of developing a sober living home that is mindfully suited for individuals who are in early recovery.
-Residents who stay in our home will go through recovery together, share life experiences and work through life’s issues.
+A Men's and Women's Recovery Home (sober living residence) helps prepare individuals for life outside of treatment.
+Providence Recovery's men's and women's recovery residence is mindfully suited for individuals who are in early recovery.
+Residents who stay in our residence will go through recovery together, share life experiences and work through life’s issues.
 In this environment, residents will develop skills that will help them build a productive life within their community.

-During this time, our residents will be encouraged to join a 12-step program of their choice, as well as attend regular treatment sessions.
-While in our sober living home, residents will maintain accountability, build a community of peers, and find hope and fulfillment.
+During this time, our residents will be encouraged to join a peer-run support group of their choice, as well as attend regular treatment sessions.
+While in our sober living residence, residents will maintain accountability, build a community of peers, and find hope and fulfillment.
 Residents will also:

 Remain abstinent from drugs and alcohol